 Some states have created laws that provide employees with leave for family and medical reasons.
-Sometimes these laws overlap with the FMLA and don’t create additional rights.
+Sometimes these laws overlap with the FMLA and don't create additional rights.
 Often, however, state law applies to a wider set of employers, has more relaxed eligibility requirements for employees, or covers a broader set of family members.
 In Maryland, employees have certain rights to adoption leave and military family leave, in addition to the paid and unpaid sick leave law described above.

 All Maryland employers that provide paid parental leave following the birth of a child must make the same leave available to adoptive parents.
 While this law does not require employers to provide paid parental leave, it does require them to provide equal time off to biological and adoptive parents, if they choose to do so.

 Maryland employers with at least 50 employees must allow employees to take one day off when a family member leave for or returns from active military duty outside of the United States.
 Employees are eligible for this leave if they have worked for the last 12 months, and have worked at least 1,250 hours in the last 12 months, before taking leave.